loopwerk/loopwerk.io/content/articles/2025-08-28-django-views.md

 # How I write Django views

 When learning Django, one of the first major forks in the road is how to write your views.
 Django gives you two main options: simple functions or powerful classes.
-The official tutorial starts you off gently with function-based views (FBVs).
+The official tutorial starts you off gently with function-based views.

 It begins with the basics: